I recently completed a full year without drinking a single drop of alcohol.

 #9) Less need for instant gratification

 Humans tend to choose the path with the least resistance.
 Alcohol reliably provides fun and alters your reality.
 It’s very easy to do.
-You drink then immediately life is fun.
+You drink and voila, immediately life is fun.
 Instant gratification.

 Instant gratification is the enemy of progress because it’s fake.
 Alcohol doesn’t alter reality.
 It temporarily alters the reality your brain perceives.
 When you sober up, you go back to your actual reality which is almost always worse.